 Frequently Asked Questions

-Can a Non-Profit organization apply for a TBCF grant?
+Can a non-profit organization apply for a Thunder Bay Community Foundation grant?

 A foundation can only give to QUALIFIED DONEES.
-Although all charitable organization are non-profit, not all non-profits are charitable organizations.
+Although all charitable organizations are non-profit, not all non-profits are charitable organizations.
+A qualified donee as defined by the CRA includes:

 How much can my charitable organization apply for?